nramenta/flow/README.md

     {% extends "path/to/layout.html" %}

-The template extension mechanism is fully dynamic; you can use variables or wrap it in conditionals just like any other statement:
+The template extension mechanism is fully dynamic with some caveats.
+You can use context variables or wrap it in conditionals just like any other statement:

     {% extends layout if some_condition %}